renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: shaper "harfbuzz" or "freetype".

     The shaper used on text.
 This should be one of "harfbuzz" or "freetype".
-    The harfbuzz shape is more capable but only works on Ren'Py 8, while "freetype"
+    The harfbuzz shaper is more capable but only works on Ren'Py 8, while "freetype" works in Ren'Py 7 as well.

+    The shaper takes a series of characters and turns it into a series of positioned glyphs.
+This is used for things like ligatures, Indic/Bhramic languages, and combining emjoi.

 .. style-property:: size int